slidevjs/slidev/custom/config-vite.md

 # Configure Vite

-Slidev is powered by [Vite](http://vitejs.dev/) under the hood, where you can leverage Vite's great plugin system to customize your slides even further.
+Slidev is powered by [Vite](http://vitejs.dev/) under the hood.
+This means you can leverage Vite's great plugin system to customize your slides even further.

 The `vite.config.ts` will be respected if you have one.